 Mobility systems are rapidly evolving, driven by technological advances, social trends and economic models.
-Both public and private agencies have a pivotal role to play in shaping these changes and this new cohort focused centre, with direct industrial involvement, responds to these emerging sectorial skills needs.
+Both public and private agencies have a pivotal role to play in shaping these changes and this new cohort focused centre, with direct industrial involvement, responds to these emerging sectoral skills needs.

 The future of mobility is changing – get on board!